danalytis/rss-gator/README.md

 3. Make your changes
 4. Test thoroughly and run `sqlc generate` if needed
 5. Submit a pull request

+## 📚 About This Project

+This project was built as part of the **backend development curriculum** on [Boot.dev](https://boot.dev) - an online platform focused on teaching practical backend skills through hands-on coding projects.

+### What I learned:
+- Go programming fundamentals
+- PostgreSQL database design
+- SQL query optimization with sqlc
+- RSS feed parsing and aggregation
+- CLI application development

 ## License